biomed kitchen

 the three-percent problem

-Most of the world’s hospitals run on less than three percent of the needed resources to support and maintain their medical equipment.
+Most of the world’s hospitals run on less than three percent of the resources needed to support and maintain their medical equipment.
 We’d like to change that.

 global health